BrainArchitect/Ethereum-tutorial-contracts/README.md

 # ethereum-contracts
-A place handy Ethereum contracts
+A place for sharing handy Ethereum contracts.